V-Kudryashov/md-Files/BikeLab/BikeLab.md

 - **modelSpring** -
 Spring visual model

+<a name="damper"></a>
+#### 1.3.4 Damper
+**Description**<br>
+The Chain script moves the chain.
+Different sections of the chain move in different ways.
+In this regard, the chain Mesh is divided into four parts, each of which moves in a corresponding way.
+Movement is limited by the length of one chain link.
 In order to prepare the script for work, you need to complete the following steps;
 1. Move the Chain to the front sprocket position.
 2. Fill in the fields of the script.
 The frontSprocket and frontSprocketModel fields are optional.